 In Tanzania, a Roman Catholic nun from California has blended her training as social worker and artist to help young people.

-In Tanzania, a Roman Catholic nun from California has blended her training as social worker and artist to help young people.
+Background: In Tanzania, a Roman Catholic nun from California has blended her training as social worker and artist to help young people.
 In a country where only a minority go to secondary school and jobs for young people are scarce, Sister Jean Pruitt's unique Arts House helps in its small way to reduce these problems.

 SYNOPSIS: Nyumba ya Sanaa is Swahili for "Arts House".